 Do you have any bigfoot believers in your crew?
 He may not be real, but he is a great model for cute bigfoot cookies and he’s guaranteed to get a laugh!
-I don’t know about you guys, but I’ve seen Josh Gates on Expedition Unknown looking for bigfoot and I really wanted him to find the big guy.
-Since Josh didn’t find him, I decided to used my Ann Clark Bigfoot Cookie Cutter and made a few cookies.
-Now when people ask if I’ve seen bigfoot, I can say “Yes, I did!”
+I don’t know about you guys, but I’ve seen Josh Gates on Expedition Unknown looking for Bigfoot and I wanted him to find the big guy.
+Since Josh didn’t find him, I used my Ann Clark Bigfoot Cookie Cutter and made a few cookies.
+When people ask if I’ve seen bigfoot, I can say “Yes, I did!”

 The Bearfoot Baker, Bigfoot, Sugar Cookies, Royal Icing, Sasquatch cookies, Sasquatch, Bigfoot Cookies, decorated cookies

-Oh yeah, if you want the free bigfoot royal icing transfer you need to go to The Cookie Network.
-I’ll be adding a lot of free royal icing transfers so check in often so you don’t miss the freebies!
+Oh yeah, if you want the free Bigfoot royal icing transfers go to The Cookie Network.
+I’ll be adding them so check in often so you don’t miss out!

 Supplies for Bigfoot Cookies: